sneakers2015/listener/README.md

 It uses mostly HTML5 technology including Audio, Vibration, Notification, etc. so that it's highly portable across various platforms.

 # Usage
-- Install the app to your Tizen device
+- Install the app to your Tizen Wearable device
 - Record some sound samples.
 Then they are analyzed to be detected later
 - The sound data is saved in local storage so that you can reuse it